Best Face Powder: Ultimate Guide for a Flawless Finish

 Even seasoned beauty enthusiasts can fall prey to these common powder pitfalls:

-• Over-powdering: Applying too much powder is the quickest way to a cakey, flat, or aged appearance.
-Remember, less is more.
+• Over-powdering: Applying too much powder is the quickest way to a cakey, flat, or aged appearance. less is more.
 Start with a tiny amount and build up if needed.

 • Applying on Damp Skin: If your foundation or moisturizer hasn’t fully absorbed, powder can cling unevenly, leading to patchiness or even causing the product to oxidize (turn orange).
 Always allow products to dry first.